acies-os/vehicle-classifier/docs/source/index.rst

 Implement A New Classifier
 --------------------------

+You can clone the repository wherever you prefer — in this guide, we'll use ``/ws/acies`` as an example.
-Assume the repository is set up as follows
+Assume the repository is set up as follows:

 .. code-block:: bash